The term influencer is being tossed around a lot these days.

 Notice that he doesn’t talk about fashion, ice skating, or cooking.
 His core focus is on blogging.
 That’s it.

-While you don’t have to completely pigeonhole yourself, it’s important that you pick a particular niche and focus wholeheartedly on it.
+While you don’t have to pigeonhole yourself completely, it’s important that you pick a particular niche and focus wholeheartedly on it.

 You need to eat, sleep, and breathe your niche.
 This allows you to establish authority in a particular area.